About Chiang Mai

 Local cuisine and must-try dishes

-1. Khao Soi: A signature dish of Chiang Mai, this coconut curry noodle soup is topped with crispy egg noodles and bursting with flavor.
+1. Khao Soi: A beloved noodle soup dish with a creamy coconut curry broth, topped with crispy egg noodles.

-2. Som Tum: Spicy green papaya salad, a refreshing and zesty dish that packs a punch.
+2. Som Tum: Thai green papaya salad, a refreshing and spicy mix of shredded papaya, lime, chili, and peanuts.

-3. Gaeng Hang Lay: A Burmese-influenced pork curry with a sweet and tangy flavor profile.
+3. Gaeng Hang Lay: A rich and flavorful Burmese-influenced pork curry with ginger, turmeric, and tamarind.

 Restaurant Recommendations: